p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

 Below we will describe what values these fields should have.

-Consider a single bit-constrained value `x`.
+Consider a single constrained value `x`.
 Create a list of types `type_list(x)` using the pseudocode shown below.

 ```